JuanPabloDiaz/platzi/2022/practicoConsumoAPI_RESTconJs/readme.md

 <div id="top"></div>

-# HTML and CSS Definitive Course
+# REST API Consumption Course with JavaScript

-This repo is part of a Platzi course called: "[Curso Práctico de HTML y CSS](https://platzi.com/cursos/html-practico/)".
-Now that I completed the **HTML and CSS Definitive Course** and I refreshed my knowledge on HTML and CSS.
-I am ready for this practical course.
-Creating pages using what I had learned on the other class.
+This repo is part of a Platzi course called: "[Curso Práctico de Consumo de API REST con JavaScript](https://platzi.com/cursos/api-practico/)".

-I also reinforce concepts such as positioning, box model, Display types, selectors such as classes, IDS, Flexbox and Grid.
+Once I completed the "[Curso de Consumo de API REST con JavaScript](https://platzi.com/cursos/api/)"

+By doing this course, I learned how to consume a REST API with JavaScript.
+Discovered the communication flow between Frontend and Backend and made my first asynchronous requests using fetch.

+Put into practice everything you know about consuming REST APIs with JavaScript to create a project with a connection to a real API.
+Build a Single Page Application with hash navigation.
+Create a movie browser from TheMovieDB

 ## Challenge 🎲

-I developed some projects but the most challenging was to **clone the Google page**.
+I developed...

 <!-- BUILD WITH -->

 ### Built With 🔑